mimoguz/layeredfonticon/README.md

 The 'basic' project offers Java Swing support without any other dependencies.
 The 'flat' project adds a little better support for the magnificent [FlatLaf](https://www.formdev.com/flatlaf/) look and feel.

-## Building

-You will need JDK 11+ and [sbt](https://www.scala-sbt.org/index.html).
-Then, running

-    sbt publishLocal

-in the project root will publish the artefacts to your local ivy repository and list what's published.
-To publish to default Maven repository at ~/.m2, run

-    sbt publishM2

-instead.
-If you just want jars, run

-    sbt package

-and check the  "target/scala-3.2.1" directory.

 ## Basic usage

-After publishing to your local repository, you can add it to project dependencies:

 ### Maven